IvoVellekoop/wavesim_py/setting_up_conda.md

 4. (Additional step for Visual Studio code) Install the Jupyter extension through the gui

 5. The environment should now be visible in the Select Kernel dropdown.

+## If problem with specifying fonts in matplotlib.rc

+Example of an error: "findfont: Generic family 'sans-serif' not found because none of the following families were found: Time New Roman"

+1. Check if 'mscorefonts' package installed in conda (using conda list).
+If not,

+        conda install -c conda-forge mscorefonts

+2. Clear matplotlib cache.
+An equally important step.

+        rm ~/.cache/matplotlib -rf